a-scie/jump/README.md

 # What is a scie-jump?

-A scie-jump is a dual-purpose native binary that can either create scie (itself a native binary of a sort) or launch one.
+A scie-jump is a dual-purpose native binary that can either create a scie (itself a native binary of a sort) or launch one.
 Best to start with two observations:

 1. Executable binary formats for all major computer operating systems today accept arbitrary